fjelltopp/unaids_data_specifications/README.md

 ### table_schemas

 These schemas are based on Frictionless Data table schemas and are used to define the tabular data requested by UNAIDS.
-For more information see the ['table schema docs'](https://specs.frictionlessdata.io/table-schema/).
+For more information see the [table schema docs](https://specs.frictionlessdata.io/table-schema/).

 As with the package schemas, it is important that every complete version of a table schema used in production is saved as a separate file so that historical data remains